Trinity300

 Sunday, March 8, 4 pm Choral Evensong with the Trinity Church Choir and the Choir School of Newport County.

-Sunday, April 12, 11:30 am — “Silver Sunday” lecture and presentation of our early silver dating back to, as far as, 1703.
-Mary Sinnott and Spencer Gordon from Spencer Marks to present.
+Sunday, April 12, 12:00 pm — “Silver Sunday” lecture and presentation of our early silver dating back to as far as 1703.
+Mary Sinnott, Altar Guild Directress, and silver expert Spencer Gordon from Spencer Marks to present.
+The presentation will take place in the church by the altar.

-Sunday, May 31, 10 am Trinity Sunday, with Presiding Bishop Sean Rowe preacher and presider Our patronal feast day, we will welcome special guests to worship and celebrate with a Garden Party after worship.
+Sunday, May 31, 10 am Trinity Sunday, with Presiding Bishop of the Episcopal Church, The Most Reverend Sean Rowe, preacher and presider Our patronal feast day, we will welcome special guests to worship and celebrate with a Bishop's Brunch on our property after worship.

-Thursday, June 4, 5:00-7:00 pm “Treasures of Trinity” display at Redwood Library.
-Panel presentation with Professor John Hattendorf, Bertram Lippincott, and Paul Miller and exhibition debut—light refreshments to follow.
+Thursday, June 4, 5:00-7:00 pm “Treasures of Trinity” display of art and historic publications at Redwood Library.
+Panel presentation with Professor John Hattendorf, Bertram Lippincott, and Paul Miller and exhibition debut with light refreshments.
 In collaboration with Newport Historical Society and the Redwood Library.
-The display will remain at the library for most of the summer.
+The exhibit will remain at the library through the summer.

-Monday, September 14, 5:30 to 7:30 pm “Monday with Munday” an in-depth look into colonial architecture and aesthetics, focusing on the work of Richard Munday.
-Presentation by architect Ross Cann and reception in the Hawes Room with church tour to follow.
+Monday, September 14, 5:30 - 7:30 pm “Monday with Munday” an in-depth look into colonial architecture and aesthetics, focusing on the work of Master Builder Richard Munday.
+Presentation by historian and architect Ross Cann in Honyman Hall with tour of the church and Colony House to follow.
 In collaboration with Newport Historical Society.

-Sunday, September 20, 11:00 to 1:00 pm — “America’s Birthday Barbecue” on Homecoming Sunday.
-An opportunity to welcome the new church year and celebrate the 250th of the nation.
+Sunday, September 20, 11:00 - 1:00 pm — “America’s Birthday Barbecue” on Homecoming Sunday.
+An opportunity to welcome the new church year and celebrate the 250th of the nation, with music from the Kentish Guards Fife & Drum Corps.

-Sunday, September 27, during and after worship — “Founding the Future” to coincide with the first recorded church service in our church building in late September, 1726.
-Reimagining Trinity’s future role in the world—engaging the youth—in this spiritual exercise.
+Sunday, September 27, during and after worship — “Founding the Future” Our worship will coincide with the first recorded service in our new building in late September, 1726.
+We will imagine Trinity's continued role in Newport as we move into the future, praying for God's grace and guidance.

-Sunday, October 11, 10 a.m — “Sea Service Sunday” to honor the Navy, Marines, Coast Guard, timed in proximity of the birthday of the US Navy, as we honor Trinity’s long-time connection with the US armed forces.
-Service members, chaplain, color guard, Newport Naval Choristers, Navy Band.
-In collaboration with Naval War College.
+Sunday, October 11, 10 a.m — “Sea Service Sunday” In proximity to the birthday of the US Navy, we will honor Trinity's long-time connection with the US Armed Services.
+In collaboration with the Naval War College.

 November, date TBD — CB Fisk organ builder Open House an opportunity for those interested to visit Gloucester and see the final stages of Trinity’s Tricentennial organ construction.